By studying the exemplars on this page, you'll better understand the best practices for creating NIMAS-conformant files.

-Under a Notice of Interpretation (NOI) from the U.S. Department of Education, the NIMAC can accept files derived from digital instructional materials if these materials can be produced in valid NIMAS format.
+Under a Notice of Interpretation (NOI) from the U.S. Department of Education, the NIMAC can accept NIMAS files produced from digital instructional materials when these materials can be produced in valid NIMAS format.

 This exemplar consists of a NIMAS-conformant XML file derived from the title All About Coyotes available online in Clusive, a product from the Center for Inclusive Software for Learning (CISL).
-The exemplar includes images at 300dpi to conform to NIMAS requirements, while the digital version available on Clusive uses images at 72dpi.
+The exemplar includes images at 300dpi to conform to NIMAS requirements.

 NIMAS and MathML 3